-First Reading is the formal announcement on the floor of the Legislature that a bill has been introduced.
+First Reading The introduction of the bill published in the Assembly Journal that a bill has been introduced and referred to committee.

 Fiscal Estimate An estimate of the change in state and local government revenues and expenditures that would be caused by passage of a bill.
 Floor Debate is discussion of a proposal on the "floor" of the Assembly or Senate.